solus-project/budgie-desktop/README.md

 *Implementation note:*

-All elements are written entirely from scratch, using GTK and eiether Vala or C. A rewrite took place to lower the barrier of entry for new contributors and to ease maintainence.
+All elements are written entirely from scratch, using GTK and either Vala or C. A rewrite took place to lower the barrier of entry for new contributors and to ease maintainence.
 A sole exception is the wm/plugin.c file, which is a slight modification of the